Okmeque1/software/Programs.md

 ## What for? :

-If you have trouble finding the requisite `files`, you can search the folder name and where it is located.All NON-Code files will be stored in `software/PythonSoft` folder.
-You may click on them to get direct access.
+If you have trouble finding the requisite `files`, you can search the folder name and where it is located.
+This chart is repository-wide, meaning that you can search the programs for every folder

 ## Non-Code Files :